rafaelmardojai/Telex/README.md

 ## Installation
 This app is written to be Flatpak only.
 The easiest way to test is cloning this repo with **GNOME Builder** and run it from there.

-## Runing
+## Running
-Telex needs Telegram API ID and hash to work, currently you need to provide you own:
+Telex needs Telegram API ID and hash to work, currently you need to provide your own.

 * Login to your [Telegram account](https://my.telegram.org/) with the phone number of the developer account to use.
 * Click under API Development tools.